 These changes extend much further, and you can read more about how Diablo 4 will play going forward in their dedicated blog post.

-This is everything we know about Diablo 4’s Season 11, its start and end dates, and the content it introduces to the action-RPG.
+This is covers what you need to know about Diablo 4’s Season 11, its start and end dates, and the content it introduces to the action-RPG.

 For the latest gaming news, follow GameWatcher on BlueSky, check out our videos on YouTube, or give us a like on Facebook.
 We sometimes include affiliate links in our posts, which grants us a small commission, thank you.